Hintze Hall is the gateway to our collections and galleries. It is currently closed for a spectacular redevelopment.

-Reopening in summer 2017, the space will feature new specimens and exhibits that reflect the story of evolution, diversity in the world today, and our crucial role in protecting the planet.
+Reopening 14 July, the space will feature new specimens and exhibits that reflect the story of evolution, diversity in the world today, and our role in protecting the planet.

 Diving through the heart of the hall, a blue whale skeleton will become the central display, taking on the role held by our much-loved Diplodocus cast for the last 35 years.

-It will be surrounded by other star exhibits - ten new display bays along the length of the hall, representing the full extent of the Museum's collections.
+It will be surrounded by ten new display bays along the length of the hall, with star exhibits representing the full extent of the Museum's collections.

 Visiting during the closure

-The Museum's main entrance on Cromwell Road is temporarily closed.
+The Treasures Cadogan Gallery and the Museum's main entrance on Cromwell Road are closed until 14 July.

 Our Queen's Gate entrance is best for visiting Dinosaurs, and is a five-minute walk from Gloucester Road tube station.